 The recipient instructions provided with each of these forms walk you through which boxes reflect which information, as well as basic instructions on how to use the forms.

-WEX’s benefits administration participants can find the tax forms related to their HSA under the “Message Center” tab of their online account.
+WEX's HSA participants can find the tax forms related to their HSA under the “Message Center” tab of their online account.

 3. Prepare to report distributions and contributions using tax Form 8889